ekow1/-deploy-bun-hono-backend/AUTO-DEPLOYMENT.md

 - **SSL Certificate**: Domain must point to VPS IP
 - **Port Conflicts**: Ensure port 8080 is available
 - **Permissions**: VPS user needs sudo access
+- **DNS/SSL mismatch during SSL**: The SSL script compares IPv4 records.
+Ensure your A record points to the VPS IPv4.
+You can override in CI by setting environment variable `SSL_FORCE=1` (already handled in the workflow script call).
+If using IPv6/AAAA only, add an A record or adjust DNS.
+- **Workflow times out during SSL**: Ensure DNS is propagated and port 80 is open.
+Certbot may take time if DNS just changed; re-run after propagation.
+Increase job timeout if needed.

 ## 🚀 Deployment Triggers